kubevault/kubevault/docs/setup/install/enterprise.md

 In this section, we are going to show you how you can get a **30 days trial** license for KubeVault Enterprise edition.
 You can get a license for your Kubernetes cluster by going through the following steps:

 - At first, go to [AppsCode License Server](https://license-issuer.appscode.com/?p=kubevault-enterprise) and fill up the form.
-It will ask for your Name, Email, the product you want to install, and your cluster ID (UID of the `kubevault` namespace).
+It will ask for your Name, Email, the product you want to install, and your cluster ID (UID of the `kube-system` namespace).
 - Provide your name and email address. **You must provide your work email address**.
 - Then, select `KubeVault Enterprise Edition` in the product field.
 - Now, provide your cluster ID.
 You can get your cluster ID easily by running the following command: